Scho-Ka-Kola: Ingredients

-Cocoa mass, sugar, cocoa butter, coffee (2.6%), whole milk powder, kola nut powder (1.6%), soy lecithin (emulsifier), E476 (emulsifier), flavor.
+Cocoa mass (also known as cocoa solids), sugar, cocoa butter, coffee (2.6%), whole milk powder, kola nut powder (1.6%), soy lecithin (emulsifier), E476 (emulsifier), flavor.
 May contain traces of hazelnuts, almonds and gluten.

 US trademark dispute

-On Friday, May 1, 1998, a United States federal trademark registration was filed for SCHO-KA-KOLA by Waldbaur GmbH.
-The United States Patent and Trademark office had given the SCHO-KA-KOLA trademark serial number 75477887.
-The current federal status of this trademark filing is abandoned after an inter-partes decision on Oct, 18th, 2001; The Coca-Cola Company filed the dispute for the trademark in proceeding number 91116244.
+On 1 May 1998, a United States federal trademark registration was filed for SCHO-KA-KOLA by Waldbaur GmbH.
+The United States Patent and Trademark Office had given the SCHO-KA-KOLA trademark serial number 75477887.
+The current federal status of this trademark filing is abandoned after an inter-partes decision on 18 October 2001; The Coca-Cola Company filed the dispute for the trademark in proceeding number 91116244.